 I often think about the role of ancient priests and how temples helped early civilizations thrive.
 As a culture, we do a pretty poor job of looking beyond the rituals and beliefs involved in religion.
-We often fail to analyze the practical impact religious institutions have on different societies.
+We regularly fail to analyze the practical impact religious institutions have on different societies.
 Most students get a superficial understanding of religion, focused on narrative events, gods, and rituals shared by religious organizations.
 Schools typically don’t teach the practical, tangible things temples and churches provide for society.

 A friend lent me his copy of Religions of Rome by Mary Beard, John North, and Simon Price.
 I quite enjoyed it.
 I loved information like this: